 Dr Morris Rapaport BDS, MDSc

-Morris Rapaport first graduated in 1976 and then obtained a MDSc in Orthodontics from the University of Sydney in 1980.
-He is in specialist orthodontic practice, is a part time lecturer at The University of Sydney and is an Invisalign Platinum Provider.
+Morris Rapaport first graduated in 1976 and then obtained an MDSc in Orthodontics from the University of Sydney in 1980.
+He is in specialist orthodontic practice in Sydney, is an Senior Clinical Lecturer at The University of Sydney and an Adjunct part-time Senior Clinical Lecturer at Charles Sturt University, a Clinical Lecturer for Invisalign in Asia-Pacific and is an Invisalign Platinum Elite Provider.
 He has been involved in undergraduate and postgraduate teaching for decades and has lectured nationally and internationally.

 Morris is well known for his ability to simplify complex issues and presents them using liberal doses of humour to make lectures not only highly accessible, but enjoyable and memorable.